 The first significant image that the scientists see of the asteroid, from the Hubble Space Telescope, is a glowing amoebic blob, then when they land, after dodging a seemingly endless storm of debris, it resembles a sinister Fortress of Solitude.
 In the scenes when the crew first sees the asteroid emerge from behind the Moon, it has the uncanny appearance of tentacled sea creature from earlier years of Hollywood.
 Then when Rockhound probes the surface with his spectrometer-on-a-stick, the device shows two views of a spherical body.

 The training scene above shows the asteroid as a diamond shape, much like the shape of asteroid 2867 Šteins (although Šteins is very small in comparison, with a sphere-modelled diameter of only about 5 km).

 I’m not implying any other similarity of asteroid Šteins to our fictitious asteroid.
 Unlike the Armageddon asteroid, Šteins is a Tholen E-type asteroid, quite bright, with an iron-poor surface and thought to be part of the mantle of a now disrupted differentiated body.
 In contrast, the Armageddon asteroid would be classified as a Tholen M-type asteroid: it’s dark with an iron-rich surface and may be an exposed metal core, or exhumed parts thereof.

 While the dwarf planet Ceres is closest in size to the Armageddon asteroid, there is no asteroid with its composition, although Psyche may be the closest, being an asteroid with an M-type surface (but not similar in size or mass).
 Similarly, it is thought that Psyche underwent some type of disruption, leaving little or no mantle material.

-Psyche is estimated to contain 30 to 60% metal by volume, but its 3.8 g/cm3 density is less than that of mesosiderite meteorites because it contains much less iron-rich silicate minerals and it may harbour up to 20% porosity.
+Some estimates for Psyche suggest it contains 30 to 60% metal by volume, but its estimated 3.8 g/cm3 density is less than that of mesosiderite meteorites because it contains much less iron-rich silicate minerals and it may harbour up to 20% porosity.
 Psyche is the twelfth largest asteroid in the asteroid belt, comprising about 1% of the mass of the asteroid belt, but if it is an exposed core, it would be the largest exposed core in the Solar System.